Mastering C Programming: 50 Essential Questions and Answers on Data Types and Variable

 What is the purpose of the

-keyword in a function parameter list?- In a function parameter list, the
+constkeyword in a function parameter list?- In a function parameter list, the

-keyword is used to indicate that the parameter is treated as a constant and cannot be modified within the function.
+constkeyword is used to indicate that the parameter is treated as a constant and cannot be modified within the function.

 - In a function parameter list, the